privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

-privacyIDEA Module
+privacyIDEA module
 ==================

-This module is an authentication module for the simpleSAMLphp to use with the privacyIDEA authentication server.
+This module is an authentication module for simpleSAMLphp to use with the privacyIDEA authentication server.

 You can use this plugin in two different ways:
 <ol>
-    <li> AuthSource: This module does the complete authentication process against the privacyIDEA.
+    <li> AuthSource: This module does the complete authentication process against privacyIDEA.
-    <li> AuthProc: This module does just one step of the authentication, the second factor against the privacyIDEA.
+    <li> AuthProc: This module does just one step of the authentication, the second factor against privacyIDEA.
 </ol>

 NOTE: This plugin is enabled by default when installed, you do not need to enable it manually.
 Just add the